-12:4:4:4 Suitability: Representatives are required to obtain pertinent information about customers (depending on the type of customer) regarding financial background, tax status, investment objectives, and other information to assist in the evaluation of suitability of recommendations.
-If the customer refuses to provide the requested information, the new account form should be so marked.
+12:4:4:4 Suitability: Representatives are required to obtain pertinent information about clients (depending on the type of client) regarding financial background, tax status, investment objectives, and other information to assist in the evaluation of suitability of recommendations.
+If the client refuses to provide the requested information, the new account form should be so marked.